 Sagrada Familia metro

 Sagrada Familia metro station is located a short walk from the entrance to the Basilica.
-It connects you to the Line 2 and 5 of the city’s subway
+It connects you to lines 2 and 5 of the city’s subway.

 You can access the station from Plaça de la Sagrada Família,

 The history of the Sagrada Familia